 Channel 4 could’ve just listed every new show that’s appropriate to Valentine’s Day, but they gamified the process and made it personal to each subscriber who filled out the questionnaire.

-Instead of just displaying their catalogue, Channel 4 used gamification marketing to not only acquaint their customers with their shows, but to entertain them.
+Instead of just displaying their catalog, Channel 4 used gamification marketing to not only acquaint their customers with their shows but to entertain them.